TheoryInPractice/MI-bicliques/reproducibility/README.md

 * m - the number of nodes in the left partition
 * n - the number of nodes in the right partition
-* mean - the expected average number of neighbors in the left partition over the right partition nodes
+* mean - the expected average number of neighbors in the left partition over the right partition nodes (from 0 to m)
 * std - the expected standard deviation of the number of neighbors in the left partition over the right partition nodes
 * oct - the number of nodes in the OCT set
 * octoct - the expected edge density within the OCT set (from 0 to 1)